jtakayama/makahiki/doc/installation-makahiki-vagrant-configuration-vagrant.rst

   * ``vagrant status``: Show the status of the virtual machine.
   * ``vagrant destroy``: Deletes a virtual machine.
 The Vagrantfile is not deleted.

-.. note: The behavior of the ``vagrant up`` and ``vagrant reload`` commands has changed since Vagrant 1.3.0.
+.. warning: The descriptions above apply only to Vagrant 1.3.0 and later.
-   On older versions of Vagrant, the behavior of the commands was as follows:
+   On Vagrant versions before 1.3.0, the ``vagrant up`` and ``vagrant reload`` commands worked as follows:
    * ``vagrant up``: Start the virtual machine and run the provisioning script.
 If the virtual machine defined in the Vagrantfile does not exist, it will be created.
      * ``vagrant up --no-provision``: Start the machine without provisioning it.
    * ``vagrant reload``: Restart the virtual machine and run the provisioning script.
 Equivalent to ``vagrant halt`` followed by ``vagrant up``.